 Many of the points made in the article are “true,” but they apply to the design industry as a whole, not just web design.
-The term “web design” was coined to allow the laymen to understand what it is they are looking at-what they are buying.
+The term “web design” was coined to allow the laymen to understand what it is they are looking at.
+What they are buying.
 Web design is graphic design, it’s graphic design applied to a different medium.
-The screen and graphic design will never die.

 There is no web design.
 There is just design.

 It is the people who practice design who make the difference

 There are those people who practice design with skill, and those that practice design poorly.
 Most practice design poorly.
 Our industry is flooded with unqualified people calling themselves “designers” who have no idea what they are doing.
 They download templates, frameworks, read a few books about the grid and presto–They are designers!

 It is not all the fault of the bad designer.
 Poor design is accepted by the masses.
 It even wins awards.
 I am not kidding, I have seen some terrible design win awards.
 How can that be you ask?
 Well, most design contests are judged in a sea of mediocrity.
 This is not to say that all awards are bad, they can really give you an ego boost.
 In practice they are nothing more than self serving competitions.